 But something funny happened as I developed the habit of looking for solid references, distilling their messages, and citing them accurately: I became more careful.
 And in the evolution of my caution and attention to detail, the quality of my work — ANY work — improved tremendously.
 I was able to learn from what other people had discovered, and anticipate (and resolve) problems in advance.
 I learned that “standing on the shoulders of giants” actually means figuring out when solved problems already exist so you don’t waste time reinventing wheels.

 Something else funny happened as soon as I graduated: all of a sudden, people were asking me for my opinion.
-But the habit of due diligence was so ingrained that I couldn’t express my opinion… I was compelled to back it up with facts!
+But the habit of due diligence was so ingrained that I couldn’t express my opinion… I was compelled to back up any opinion with facts!

 (I think this was the point all along.
 Go figure.)